pshenmic/platform-explorer/packages/api/README.md

 * Valid `order` values are `asc` or `desc`
 * `lastProposedBlockHeader` field is nullable
 * `?isActive=true` boolean can be supplied in the query params to filter by isActive field
+* `?isBanned=true` boolean can be supplied in the query params to filter by PoSe ban status (a banned validator is never active)
 * `limit` cannot be more then 100 (0 = all validators)
 * `page` cannot be less then 1
 * `blocks_proposed_min` and `blocks_proposed_max` minimum and maximum amount of proposed blocks